|

 5. French Have a Different Schedule

-France has a much different work-life balance than what you probably are used to if traveling from the United States.
-Most shops and restaurants close during lunchtime, typically between 12:00-2:30 PM, and some may have slightly different hours.
-Keep this tip in mind for visiting Paris and schedule your lunch breaks accordingly.
+Most shops and restaurants close during lunchtime, typically between 12:00 and 2:30 PM, and some may have slightly different hours.
+Remember this tip when visiting Paris, and schedule your lunch breaks accordingly.

 6. Schedule Your Museum Visits

-When planning your Paris itinerary, keep in mind that most museums, monuments, and sightseeing will be closed one day a week.
-For example, the Louvre Museum is closed on Tuesdays.
-The Versailles, Musée d’Orsay, Musée Carnavalet, and the Musée Rodin are closed on Mondays.
+For example, the Louvre Museum is closed on Tuesdays, and Versailles, Musée d’Orsay, Musée Carnavalet, and Musée Rodin are closed on Mondays.

 7. Sunday is a Rest Day For France